 You know that conversions on mobile devices are valuable for your content marketing strategy.
 Yet, do you know how to create mobile landing pages?
 Because mobile-friendly landing pages facilitate conversions and provide a smooth user experience, this is an important design consideration.

-Here are the top pieces of advice from Mirabel’s Marketing Manager on how to create a landing page for mobile devices:
+Software like Mirabel’s Marketing Manager can help boost your conversions with web visitor tracking and other analytic tools, but here are our top pieces of advice on how to create a landing page for mobile devices:

 - Create landing pages that are specific to mobile devices.

 It’s a good idea to create websites and landing pages that are mobile-responsive.
 It’s great to create separate landing pages that are specific for mobile devices.
 To secure a high conversion rate for your marketing campaigns, don’t copy and paste from desktop-designed landing pages.
 Design separate landing pages that are to be featured on phones and tablets.

 If you skip this extra step and use a mobile-responsive design, you aren’t actually adapting to the best user experience on mobile devices.
 Instead, you’re finding a way to squeeze the content onto a smaller screen.
 This can cause calls-to-action (CTA) and forms to shift, as well as slow load times and a higher exit rate.